|Delivered at||Nelson and Colne College University Centre|

 All pathways provide a broad-based grounding in Professional Computing.
 Each named pathway has a focus on the skills needed to by the specialism in its title, and the Computing pathway allows students to mix and match modules from the other pathways to suit their own preferences or employment needs.

-All awards are available through full-time or part-time study and timetables are designed to minimise the number of times that a student would need to travel to College.
+All awards are available through full or part-time study and timetables are designed to minimise the number of times that a student would need to travel to College.

 Students without a relevant qualification at Level 4 will first complete the HNC Computing and then progress to complete the FdSc.
 Students with an HNC Computing would complete the Level 5 modules only.